Why study Classics at Warwick?

 - We have a strong staff-to-student ratio, meaning you will have regular one-on-one contact with academics in a friendly, supportive environment.
 We received a 97% student satisfaction rating in the National Student Survey 2014.

 - Our Classics and Ancient History department was ranked fourth in the UK by by both the Guardian University Guide 2016 and The Times University Guide 2015.
 We pride ourselves on our innovative and flexible teaching, which uses cutting-edge techniques and technologies.
 We also offer hands-on learning with regular trips to museums and classical sites.

 What will I learn?

-In your first year you take modules on Introduction to Greek and Roman history, Roman or Greek Culture and Society, Latin or Greek, and accelerated Italian, and in your second year you take two core modules (Italian and The Hellenistic World), and two further modules of your choice.
+You will study alongside those on the Classics course.
+In your first year you take two modules in Greek and Roman Culture and Society, plus Greek at an appropriate level, and accelerated Italian.
+In your second year you continue to study Greek and Italian languages alongside two optional modules.
 You will spend your third year studying classical subjects in Italian at one of our partner universities in Venice, Rome, Padua or Bologna and then return for your final year at Warwick.

 How will I learn?

 You will study in a variety of ways: lectures, seminars (involving student presentations or small-group discussion of a particular topic) and (in your final year) by completing a dissertation on a topic of your choice, with guidance from your departmental supervisor.
 You will have 2–3 contact hours per week for each module, and will also prepare work independently outside the classroom.
 Each of your essays will be discussed with you in a one-to-one feedback session with the first marker of the essay.